The Human Truth Foundation

 1Then Jonah prayed unto the LORD his God out of the fish's belly,And Jonah prayeth unto Jehovah his God from the bowels of the fish.

-Jonah 2:8 comments: Christianity: The Bible Teachings on Those Who Believe Wrongly
+Jonah 2:8 appears on Christianity: The Bible Teachings on Those Who Believe Wrongly

 2And said, I cried by reason of mine affliction unto the LORD, and he heard me; out of the belly of hell cried I, and thou heardest my voice.And he saith: I called, because of my distress, to Jehovah, And He doth answer me, From the belly of sheol I have cried, Thou hast heard my voice.